Title VII Requires Administrative Exhaustion

 As noted above, the Eleventh Circuit has long treated administrative exhaustion as a jurisdictional requirement under Title VII.
 Meaning an employer would never lose out on this defense, even if overlooked and brought to light years later.
 The Supreme Court has reversed course.
 Employers in the Eleventh Circuit dealing with a Title VII claim should now ensure exhaustion at the outset of any lawsuit – the failure to do so can turn a potentially barred claim into a viable (and needless) suit.

-If you have any questions or concerns regarding the impact of this decision, please feel free to contact me at email@example.com or by phone at 239-344-1237.
+If you have any questions or concerns regarding the impact of this decision, please feel free to contact us by phone at 239-344-1100.